Metropolis-Hastings transition kernel couplings: Maximal kernel couplings

 \section{Maximal kernel couplings}

-In an application of the results above, we now characterize the maximal couplings of MH-like transition kernels.
-Given such a kernel $P$, the identification of couplings $\bp \in \Gamma(P,P)$ that induce rapid meeting between chains is a challenging but important question for theoretical analysis and especially in applications, where couplings are often required to be Markovian.
-Maximal couplings $\bp \in \Gmax(P,P)$ represent myopically optimal solutions to the problem of minimizing the meeting time between chains, in that they achieve the largest possible one-step meeting probability $\P(X=Y \g x, y)$ from each state pair $(x,y)$.
-A clear understanding of the structure of $\Gmax(P,P)$ is valuable for designing practical couplings and provides a reference point in the search for more efficient Markovian couplings of MH-like chains.
+We now apply the results above to characterize the maximal couplings of a general MH-like transition kernel $P$.
+The identification of couplings $\bp \in \Gamma(P,P)$ that induce fast meeting between chains is an important question for both theoretical analysis and in applied work.
+Maximal couplings $\bp \in \Gmax(P,P)$ represent myopically optimal solutions to this problem, in the sense that they achieve the highest one-step meeting probability $\P(X=Y \g x, y)$ from each state pair $(x,y)$.
+Understanding the structure of $\Gmax(P,P)$ can aid in coupling design and serves as a reference point in the search for efficient Markovian couplings of MH-like chains.

+The literature so far has said little about $\Gmax(P,P)$.~\citet{OLeary2020} showed that when the state space $\calX$ is continuous, this set contains at least a few computationally feasible couplings.
+That paper also showed that for any maximal proposal coupling $\bq \in \Gmax(Q,Q)$, there exists an acceptance indicator coupling $\bb$ such that the resulting transition kernel coupling $\bp \in \Gmax(P,P)$.
+Maximal proposal couplings are often easy to construct, so this observation provides a way to obtain a range of couplings in $\Gmax(P,P)$.
+It also suggests a closer relationship between $\Gmax(Q,Q)$ and $\Gmax(P,P)$ than exists in general, as we discuss below.